collective/collective.js.jqsmartTruncation/README.txt

 Introduction
 ============

-- Truncate text in a html-element
+- Truncate text in to the width of his container with the JQuery plugin smart Truncation